NVIDIA-Omniverse/PhysX/physx/documentation/platformreadme/linux/README_LINUX.md

 ## Generating Makefiles:

-* Makefiles are generated through a script in physx root directory: generate_projects.sh
+* Makefiles are generated through a script in the physx root directory: generate_projects.sh
-* Script generate_projects.sh expects a preset name as a parameter, if a parameter is not provided it does list the available presets and you can select one.
+* The script generate_projects.sh expects a preset name as a parameter, if a parameter is not provided it does list the available presets and you can select one.
-* Supported presets for linux platform are: linux, linux-aarch64.
-* Generated solutions are in folder compiler/linux-debug, compiler/linux-checked, compiler/linux-profile, compiler/linux-release.
+* Generated solutions are placed in the folders compiler/linux-debug, compiler/linux-checked, compiler/linux-profile, compiler/linux-release.

 ## Building SDK: